 You can expect some loose hair during the shedding season.
 However, the shedding can be minimized with regular grooming.
-To remove mats and tangles use combs like Detangler Tool with long and short comb teeth.
+To remove mats and tangles use combs with long and short comb teeth.

 The price of American Curls depends on several factors, like type, markings, and bloodlines.
 Purebred Curls cost approximately $1000 or more than $2000 when obtained from experienced and well-known breeders.

 Pet quality Curls that have almost straight ears cost less.
 But show quality American Curls cost significantly more.

 How Big Do American Curl Cats Get?

 As with all other cat breeds, males of this breed are larger and weigh from 7-12 pounds.
 Females are slightly smaller and weigh from 5-8 pounds but can gain weight easily.

 Some cat breeds produce fewer Fel d1 protein which is the main allergen.
 Still, there isn’t a completely hypoallergenic cat breed.

 So far there is no evidence that the American Curl Cats produce fewer Fel d1 protein.
 So, if you suffer from allergies you might have to rethink about getting a Curl as a pet.